 - Coated papers are more vibrant and contrasty, and can suit images which need the extra punch.
 They may also be chosen for their surface sheen, for example a glossy surface may be chosen for an image about water, or hard steel.

-- Matte papers or uncoated Rags, have a softer look, free of specular reflections.
-Reflections are diffused over the surface which has the effect of lowering contrast and raising the black level.
-This can make them suitable for natural scenes or more artistic images where high contrast isn’t needed.
-I prefer them for portraits.
+- Matte papers have a softer look and blacks aren’t as deep.
+I find this can make them suitable for natural scenes, portraits, or more artistic images where high contrast isn’t needed.

 Only so much can be conveyed in words and images, I hope you enjoy an exploration into the world of fine art prints.